How Can I Manage my COVID-Related Anxiety When I Am Out?

 First, COVID-19 is definitely anxiety provoking.
 Many people around the would are worrying about it.
 The good news is that vaccination campaigns are taking off, and soon, we will be in a much better position than you are now.
 However, if you are feeling very anxious, there are some things you can do to limit your anxiety when you do go out.

 Combine errands so you can limit your trips.
 Make sure you have a mask with you that fits.
 Stay as far as possible from others with you are in the grocery or another big box store.

 Here are a few tips that you need to consider.

-- Listen to trustworthy sources such as the CDC, the WHO, and the local public health authorities.
+- Only listen to the most trustworthy sources like the CDC or WHO or your local public health authorities.

-- Be aware that things will improve soon—as soon as we have a vaccine.
+- Be aware that things will improve soon—as soon as we plenty of vaccines available for everyone.
 It won’t be long.

 - Take deep breaths or practice a minute or two of mindfulness meditation while you are out to manage any anxiety.

 - And slow down on caffeine if you feel anxious.
 That will only make it worse.

 Kuldip Counselling and Consulting has two convenient locations in Surrey and Langley.
 They offer counselling services and compassionate therapy in the areas of addictions counselling, and family and marriage counselling.

 If you have any questions about this article or would like to schedule an appointment, please call (604) 764-9575.